rafael747/blog/food/_posts/2020-01-02-panettone.md

   - Add the chocolatte/fruits and divide the dough in the panettone tins
   - Let it rise again for about 50 minutes.
 Preheat the oven to 180 ºC (~356ºF)
   - Bake for about 35 minutes, until the crust is golden
+  - While still warm put a barbecue stick at the base of them and turn them upside down, supported by a bowl, this will make them not wither

 * * *